 2230 Seminar in American Legal History

 4 credits

 An exploration of the nature and function of law in American history, and the education, professionalization, and role of the American lawyer, by means of group discussion and directed research and writing.

 Humanities.

 2292 Introductory Seminar for History Majors

 4 credits

 An introduction to the practices of historians and the development of history as a discipline.
 Humanities.

+3302 The Civil War and Reconstruction, 1840-1877

+4 credits

-3302 The Civil War and Reconstruction, 1840-1877 4 credits An examination of political, social, and economic conflicts and change in midnineteenth century America that led to the Civil War.
+An examination of political, social, and economic conflicts and change in mid-19th century America that led to the Civil War.
 The course will also explore the impact of the war on American society and the process of national reunification.

 Humanities.

-3305 Seminar: Rome, The Early Empire

-4 credits
+3305 Seminar: Rome, The Early Empire 4 credits A seminar on Rome and its empire in the first two centuries of the modern era.
+Topics include the development of monarchy and the decline of old Roman values, the growth of early Christianity, and the spread and transformation of Roman culture and technology through contact with Europe and the Eastern Empire.
 Humanities.

-A seminar on Rome and its empire in the first two centuries of the modern era.
-Topics include the development of monarchy and the decline of old Roman values, the growth of early Christianity, and the spread and transformation of Roman culture and technology through contact with Europe and the Eastern Empire.

 3315 Seminar: Early European Society

+4 credits

 A seminar on the political, social, and familial life of the peoples who settled in Western Europe after the fall of the Roman Empire.

 The course will consider the reasons for the collapse of the Empire as well as the ways in which the new peoples accommodated and preserved Mediterranean culture.
 Readings will be drawn from both primary sources and recent interpretive studies.

+Humanities.

 3316 Seminar: The Crusades

 4 credits

-A seminar based on the close reading of

-eyewitness accounts of the crusades.
+A seminar based on the close reading of eyewitness accounts of the crusades.
 The course will include discussion of recent interpretations of the crusades and their significance for Europe and the Mediterranean world.
 Humanities.

 3324 Seminar: The American Revolution as a Social Movement

 4 credits

 An exploration of the Revolutionary experience.
 Emphasis is on a study of class structure, military conflict, and social and political consequences both during and immediately after the Revolution through a study of primary and secondary source materials.
 Humanities.

 3326 Seminar: American Diplomatic History

 4 credits

 An exploration of major themes in American foreign policy since 1789, by means of group reading and discussion, as well as directed research on topics of individual interest.

 Prerequisite: History 2228.

-3328 Seminar: African-American History

-4 credits

-Readings and discussions of selected topics in African-American history drawing on primary and secondary sources, novels, and material culture.
+3328 Seminar: African-American History 4 credits Readings and discussions of selected topics in African-American history drawing on primary and secondary sources, novels, and material culture.
 The specific topic the seminar will examine, such as slavery, racism, community and family, and black nationalism, will change each offering of the course.
 Humanities.

 4492 History Colloquium 4 credits A seminar in which senior history majors prepare and defend a substantial paper.
-Prerequisite: A one-credit Independent Study in the preceding semester.
+Prerequisite: HIS 3398, a one-credit Independent Study in the preceding semester.
 1165; 1166; 2265; 2266; 3365; 3366; 4465; 4466 Special Topics in History 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
 2295; 2296; 3395; 3396; 4495; 4496 Internships in History 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
 2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in History 0-4 credits Directed study with permission of the Department.
-Interdisciplinary Studies Associate Professor D. Evergates (Coordinator) and faculty members from the departments involved.
-See the Guidance Bulletin for the required courses.
-1107, 1108 Women in Western Culture 4, 4 credits A two-semester interdisciplinary study of the status and role of women in the western world.
-The first semester covers the period from pre-classical to the French Revolution.
-The second semester covers the period from the French Revolution to the present.
-Heritage Sequence, Humanities.
+Human Resources Development Minor (24 HRS) No major is offered in this field.